 On July 30, 2001, the Six County Association of Governments (SCAOG) filed a Petition for Exemption with the Surface Transportation Board (Board) for authority to construct and operate 43.2 miles of new single-track rail line in Sanpete, Sevier, and Juab Counties, Utah.
-This new line would connect the Union Pacific Railroad (UPRR) mainline about 16 miles south of Nephi, near Juab, Utah, to a proposed coal transfer terminal facility about 0.5 mile southwest of Salina, Utah.
+This new line would connect the Union Pacific Railroad (UPRR) mainline about near Juab, Utah, to a proposed coal transfer terminal facility about 0.5 mile southwest of Salina, Utah.
 Operations over the rail line would consist of one round trip or 2 train trips per day.

 On June 29, 2007, the Draft Environmental Impact Statement (DEIS) was issued by the Board’s Office of Environmental Analysis (OEA) in cooperation with the Bureau of Land Management (BLM).
 The DEIS was prepared in compliance with the National Environmental Policy Act (NEPA), the Board’s regulations for implementing NEPA, the guidance provided by the Council on Environmental Quality’s (CEQ) regulations implementing the procedural provisions of NEPA, and BLM’s and Corps’ regulations, policy procedures, and guidance documents.